D-linguist/D-linguist/README.md

 - 👋 Hi, I’m @D-linguist
 - 👀 I’m interested in Python/Django.
 - 🌱 I’m currently learning JavaScript and HTML/CSS.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me alexander.jones333@yahoo.com

 <!---
 D-linguist/D-linguist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.